 Fort Myers Family Law Attorneys

-Serving Families in Cape Coral and Naples
+Serving Families in Cape Coral, Fort Myers, & Naples

 Nothing is more important than protecting your family.
 Our familial relationships enrich our lives, but they can also be a source of immense, life-altering conflict.
 When these disputes become irreconcilable, you will need a legal advocate well-versed in Florida family law.

 At Lusk, Drasites & Tolisano, we have been protecting the interests of local families for over 40 years.
-Our Fort Myers family lawyers understand how to effectively navigate issues of divorce, child custody, child support, alimony, property division, domestic violence, and more.
+Our Fort Myers family law attorneys understand how to effectively navigate issues of divorce, child custody, child support, alimony, property division, domestic violence, and more.
 We fully recognize that if you are reaching out, you are probably going through an extremely challenging time, and we are compassionate to the stress and uncertainty you are experiencing.
 Our team will push for the outcomes you want and make every effort to secure a favorable resolution as quickly and painlessly as possible.

 How Divorce Works in Florida